Yes, you can become a police officer with a GED. In most states and departments, the minimum qualification is a high school or GED diploma.

 While police academy entrance requirements may vary slightly from state to state, there are a few general requirements.
 As said above, to become an officer of the law, you are required to hold a high school or GED diploma and attend training at a police academy.

 Training – In practically all states, applicants for training at a police academy need to be at least 21 years of age, U.S. citizens, and licensed drivers.
-The 21-year-old age requirement ensures that applicants are competent and mature enough to successfully function as police officers.
+The 21-year-old age requirement ensures that applicants are competent and mature enough to function successfully as police officers.

-Education – As stated earlier, most police departments require applicants to hold a high school or GED (an acronym for General Education Development) diploma and there are also academies that require a college degree or college coursework.
+Education – As stated earlier, most police departments require applicants to hold a high school or GED (an acronym for General Education Development) diploma, and there are also academies that require a college degree or college coursework.

 Being a knowledgeable, educated police officer is advantageous, and holding a college degree or having gone through some sort of formal education will definitely increase your chances of getting admitted into the police academy.
 This will also allow you to advance more rapidly in your career.